Already have an account?

 Click here for jobs in France

-Perched on the Western edge of Europe, is the Portuguese Capital, Lisbon.
-Like Spain, is a suntrap for almost the entirety of the year.
-The river Tagus which runs through the luminous city brings colour and life to the city, adding to its picturesque quality.
-Become absorbed in the tranquility of Lisbon, which is abundant with parks, gardens, belvederes, cafés and esplanades where you can sit and eat typical Portuguese delicacies, such as Pastéis de Nata, a custard tart seasoned with spices such as cinnamon and vanilla.
+Perched on the Western edge of Europe, is the Portuguese capital, Lisbon.
+Like Spain, it is a suntrap for almost the entirety of the year.
+The river Tagus which runs through the luminous city brings color and life to the city, adding to its picturesque quality.
+Become absorbed in the tranquility of Lisbon, which is abundant with parks, gardens, belvederes, cafés, and esplanades where you can sit and eat typical Portuguese delicacies, such as Pastéis de Nata, a custard tart seasoned with spices such as cinnamon and vanilla.
 Furthermore, don’t forget to take a ride on the “Electrico 28”, the vintage yellow tram which has been running through the narrow streets of the city since the 1930s.
 See below!

 Click here for jobs in Portugal:

-Steeped in history, the second largest city in Poland, is famous for its architecture and numerous cultural attractions.
+Steeped in history, the second-largest city in Poland is famous for its architecture and numerous cultural attractions.
 With a growing economy, Krakow attracts many international workers to relocate there, so you wouldn’t be alone if you decided to look for a job in this exciting city.
 There’s a lot going on here too.
 Are you one of those people who enjoy a good scare?
 If so, you should check out Lost Souls Alley.
 It is Poland’s first interactive museum and, inspired by horror films, it is dedicated to playing with our innate and basic fears.
-Not for the faint hearted but the attraction has very high ratings on Google and TripAdvisor and would definitely be something you don’t do every day.
+Not for the faint-hearted but the attraction has very high ratings on Google and TripAdvisor and would definitely be something you don’t do every day.
 Too much of a scaredy-cat for Lost Souls Alley?
 No worries!
-The historic old town has got a little bit of everything: Europe’s biggest market square, 14th century fortifications, ancient synagogues and the cathedral, which is the resting place of several Polish kings.
+The historic old town has got a little bit of everything: Europe’s biggest market square, 14th-century fortifications, ancient synagogues and the cathedral, which is the resting place of several Polish kings.
 Can you see yourself living here?
 You’d better get your culture cap on!